Hermetia illucens: As feed

 Black soldier fly larvae are used as feed for pets and livestock animals.
 The harvested pupae and prepupae are eaten by poultry, fish, pigs, lizards, turtles, and even dogs.
 The insect is one of the few insect species approved to be used as feed in aquaculture in the EU.

 At the pupal stage, black soldier flies are at their nutritional peak.
 They can be stored at room temperature for several weeks, and their longest shelf life is achieved at 50 to 60 F.

 The sector faces financial challenges.
-In January 2025, Agronutris entered a safeguard procedure to restructure its debts.
+In January 2025, Agronutris entered a safeguard procedure to restructure its debts and Ÿnsect was seeking a takeover.
 In November 2025, the largest insect farm in Northern Europe, Enorm Biofactory, went bankrupt, despite €55 million in funding.

-Recent analyses indicate that the majority of investment in insect farming has been directed towards companies farming black soldier fly larvae (59% of disclosed investments). ' However, a significant proportion of these investments (around 36%) have gone to firms that have ceased operations or entered court-supervised restructuring.
+A 2024 analysis indicated that the majority of investment in insect farming had been directed towards companies farming black soldier fly larvae (59% of disclosed investments).
+However, a significant proportion of these investments (around 36%) have gone to firms that have ceased operations or entered court-supervised restructuring.
 While investment growth was rapid prior to 2021, recent trends show a 65% decline between 2022 and 2024, reflecting a challenging investment environment.